PhilHarps/music/README.md

 - Collect data from users on a need-to-know basis
 - All users have the ability to purge the database of their own personal details
 - Heroku has built-in rollback functions, physical and logical backups, SSL to protect sensitive data between user and server
-- For future, implement the [audited gem](https://github.com/collectiveidea/audited)
+- For future, implement the [audited gem](https://github.com/collectiveidea/audited) to prevent lossy data
 - There are no admin panels currently installed on the project.
 However to protect it from obvious attacks, it may be prudent to give the admin URL a differnet name rather using the obvious www.preloved.com/admin
 - The project uses Devise as a way to manage user authentication.
 CAPTCHAS could be added in future to further protect the user when editing details such as passwords on the database.
 - REthink the display of seller contact information even after user account authentication and instead use a contact form, or an intermediary service like a messenging chat bot.